Close

 This is a master’s level online course that offers a focused perspective and approach to learning about pandemics.
 The course will outline the specific drivers, multi-disciplinary actors and response measures, and facilitate the critical appraisal of pandemic preparedness, response and research in different contexts.

-The course has been designed to support development of skills and knowledge that are critical to effective pandemic preparedness and response.
+The course has been designed to support the development of skills and knowledge that are critical to effective pandemic preparedness and response.
 It will emphasise the value of interdisciplinary working, self-reflection, critical appraisal and synthesis.

 Who is the course for?